praveena14-07/Git_Practice_PV/README.md

 Adding second line for pull option directly on github checking how to make token as default checking to see if it is passwordless or not
+This line is being added to see a merge conflict